'Fixer Upper: Behind the Design' premiere date and preview

 Are you ready to see behind the design of your fixer upper?

-Though the final season of “Fixer Upper” premieres Nov.
+Though the final season of “Fixer Upper” premiered Nov.
 21, Chip and Joanna Gaines aren’t going away anytime soon.

 Known for renovating homes in Waco, Texas, the couple is going to remain on TV and will appear in HGTV's “Fixer Upper: Behind the Design,” according to Scripps Networks Interactive, the network's parent.